0 Comment

 Employees should be recognized and appreciated not only for their achievements but also for their attitude and behavior.

-The HR should ensure that the employees know the criteria for different rewards and recognition.
+The HR department should ensure that employees are aware of the criteria for different rewards and recognition.

 At the same time, the criteria should be flexible to meet the changing needs as the organization grows.

-Recognizing and rewarding an employee’s efforts well in time will ensure the program’s effectiveness.
+Recognizing and rewarding an employee’s efforts promptly will ensure the program’s effectiveness.

 Any delays in the process can significantly negatively impact employee motivation.